-In 2009, C3ISR net sales of \$3,095 million represented 20% of our total net sales.
+In 2010, C3ISR net sales of \$3,399 million represented 22% of our total net sales.
 The businesses in this segment provide products and services for the global ISR market, specializing in signals intelligence (SIGINT) and communications intelligence (COMINT) systems.
-These products and services provide to the warfighter in real-time, the unique ability to collect and analyze unknown electronic signals from command centers, communication nodes and air defense systems for real-time situational awareness and response.
-The businesses in this reportable segment also provide C3 systems, networked communications systems and secure communications products for military and other U.S. Government and foreign government intelligence, reconnaissance and surveillance applications.
+These products and services provide the warfighter the unique ability to collect and analyze data from command centers, communication nodes and air defense systems for real-time situational awareness and response.
+The businesses in this reportable segment also provide C3 systems, networked communications systems and secure communications products for military and other U.S. Government and allied foreign government intelligence, reconnaissance and surveillance applications.
 We believe that these products and services are critical elements for a substantial number of major command, control and communication, intelligence gathering and space systems.
-These products and services are used to connect a variety of airborne, space, ground and seabased communication systems and are used in the transmission, processing, recording, monitoring, and dissemination functions of these communication systems.
+These products and services are used to connect a variety of airborne, space, ground and sea-based communication systems and are used in the transmission, processing, recording, monitoring, and dissemination functions of these communication systems.
 Major products and services for this reportable segment include:

-- highly specialized fleet management sustainment and support, including procurement, systems integration, sensor development, modifications and periodic depot maintenance for SIGINT and ISR special mission aircraft and airborne surveillance systems; - strategic and tactical SIGINT systems that detect, collect, identify, analyze and disseminate information; - secure data links that enable real-time information collection and dissemination to users of networked communications for airborne, satellite, ground and sea-based remote platforms, both manned and unmanned; - secure terminal and communication network equipment and encryption management; and - communication systems for surface and undersea vessels and manned space flights.
+- highly specialized fleet management sustainment and support services, including procurement, systems integration, sensor development, modifications and periodic depot maintenance for ISR and special mission aircraft and airborne systems; - · strategic and tactical SIGINT systems that detect, collect, identify, analyze and disseminate information; - secure data links that enable real-time information collection and dissemination to users of networked communications for airborne, satellite, ground and sea-based remote platforms, both manned and unmanned; - · secure terminal and communication network equipment and encryption management; and - · communication systems for surface and undersea vessels and manned space flights.